 - Using thin provisioning within VMware on virtual disks does not initially result in additional space efficiency when thin provisioning is enabled on the array.
 However, the ability to reclaim space from within a compatible guest operating system requires that thin provisioning be used on both the storage and the virtual disks.

 - Use separate storage LUNs for data and log files.
-To rule out disk contention, Dell EMC recommends using separate LUNs.
-For best performance, create distinct LUNs for a server’s data files and log files.
+To rule out disk contention, Dell Technologies recommends using separate LUNs.
+For best performance, create distinct LUNs for a server’s datafiles and log files.